 - NRC guidelines were established a few years before the rise in popularity of homemade dog food and raw diets for dogs.

-- Homemade dog food, whether raw or cooked, are not recommended by them.
+- Homemade dog food, whether raw or cooked, is not recommended by them.

 In fact, I attempted to mathematically convert one set of guidelines in order to pull together a side-by-side comparison for you, but it was futile.

 Board-certified Veterinary Nutritionist, Dr. David Dzanis states in his article in Petfood Industry,

 “There is no discernible pattern to suggest that any one organization is intentionally or unintentionally manipulating the data.
 Sometimes NRC recommends the highest value, sometimes AAFCO, sometimes FEDIAF.
 Experts can disagree!”

 Dr. David Dzanis, Vet Nutritionist

 Should Dog Owners Follow AAFCO, FEDIAF or NRC?

 Obviously, products sold as “complete and balanced” in the US must follow the AAFCO Nutrient Profiles.

 But before you select your standard of choice, consider the following as it relates to all three sets of guidelines.